 The salmon are in the smolt stage when they start to swim to salt water.
-Some are two years old and over 5 inches long.
-The smolts will spend some time in the estuary area of the river or stream while they adjust to the salt water.
-Only a small percentage of the original salmon actually reach the ocean.
+The smolts will spend some time in the estuary area of the river while they adjust to the salt water.
+Only a small percentage of the original salmon reach the ocean.

 Adult salmon spend 1 to 8 years in the ocean swimming and feeding throughout the Gulf of Alaska and the Bering Sea.
-They grow to their adult size and develop unique adult markings that identify them as Kings.
-Once they reach full maturity, they return to their 'home stream' to spawn.
+Once they reach full maturity, they return to their ‘home stream’ to spawn.